 Keto Baking Recipes

 Donuts are best served the day you bake them.
 Leftovers keep well covered tightly at room temperature for up to 2 days.
 Make ahead tip: You can freeze the baked donuts for up to 2 months.
 Muffin Variation: You can make this recipe into 8-10 muffins using a muffin pan.
 Bake at the same temperature for 18-20 minutes or until lightly browned.
 See additional tips for keto donuts in the post above!
+The nutrition information is provided as a courtesy and is approximate only.
+It was calculated by My Fitness Pal with the recommended brands and ingredients.
+All brands are different, so please verify the macros with your specific ingredients to ensure accuracy.

 Make the donuts: